Menu

 Sure, Patagonia and Torres del Paine are well known for their flagship multi-day treks, but beyond that the hiking in Chile is relatively straightforward.
 You won’t find any extreme, high-altitude expeditions here as with other trekking heavyweights like Peru or Nepal.
 In many places, Chile is more about day hikes and more gentle walking holidays.
 You certainly don’t need to sign up for a mega trek to enjoy what the country has to offer.

 Ready to go?
-Here's my essential guide to trekking, hiking and trekking in Chile.
+Here's my essential guide to trekking and hiking in Chile.

 The best treks and hikes in Chile